We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Fluid retention may lead to breast tenderness, decreased urine production, swelling of the hands, feet and ankles, and temporary weight gain.

-Most of these symptoms are affective or linked to anxiety.
+Most of these symptoms are

 The exact cause of PMDD and PMS remains unclear.

 It is suggested that PMDD stems from the brain’s abnormal response to a woman’s fluctuation of normal hormones during the menstrual cycle.
 This, in turn, could lead to a deficiency in the neurotransmitter serotonin.